Guilherme-Maciel/NLW-3/README.md

 ## FUNCTIONALITIES

 - Map View ✔️
-- Registration of new orphaneges ✔️
+- Register of new orphaneges ✔️
 - Can pin the localization ✔️
 - Images upload (5 images for each orphanage) ✔️